 - Not cleaning all the wee and poo from the baby's skin.

-Nappy rash is generally caused by the baby’s wee or poo creating moisture against the baby’s skin.
-Nappies and clothing create friction, causing their skin to react, becoming red and sore.
+Nappy rash is generally caused by the baby's wee or poo applying moisture against the baby's sensitive skin.
+Nappies and clothing cause friction, causing their skin to react, becoming red and sore.

 Potential complications of nappy rash

-Any breakdown in the integrity of the skin can lead to an infection.
-Antibiotic cream is sometimes needed if there are bacteria causing the nappy rash.
+Any breakdown in the integrity of the baby's skin can lead to an infection.
+Antibiotic cream is sometimes needed if a bacterial infection is causing the nappy rash.
 If severe and left untreated, nappy rash can cause a systemic infection and the baby may need oral antibiotics.